Medication for ADHD: what do you need to know?

 Medication is often seen as a promising solution, but it also lifts issues and concerns: Is it the right choice?
 What are its real benefits and potential risks?

-In this article, we clarify the role of medication in the treatment of PHDA, explore the options available in Portugal and demonstrate how it can be supplemented with other effective approaches.
+In this article, we clarify the role of medication in the treatment of ADHD, explore the options available in Portugal and demonstrate how it can be supplemented with other effective approaches.

 The truth is, as in many cases, in the mid-term.

-Medicines do not cure PHDA, but they can help regulate brain function, allowing the person to take greater advantage of other therapies, such as cognitive behavioral therapy (CBT) and/or neurofeedback.
+Medicines not to cure ADHD, but they can help regulate brain function, allowing the person to take greater advantage of other therapies, such as cognitive behavioral therapy (CBT) and/or neurofeedback.

-It is important to remember that the medication for PHDA is not a one-size-fits-all solution, but part of an integrated and personalized treatment plan.
+It is important to remember that the medication for ADHD is not a one-size-fits-all solution, but part of an integrated and personalized treatment plan.

 Prescription of medicines is generally recommended in cases of moderate or severe symptoms, and only when psychological treatment has not produced satisfactory results.